Google Cloud Platform: Single NIC BIG-IP VE¶

 F5and from the results, click the image you want.

-Complete the fields.
-For the machine type, choose at least 2 vCPU and 4 GB memory.
+- For the machine type (Machine Family + Series), choose at least 2 vCPU and 4 GB memory.
 For each additional vCPU, add at least 2 GB of memory.
 Because of this requirement, the n1-highcpu instance types are NOT supported.

 - Port 22 allows SSH access to BIG-IP VE; port 8443 provides access to the web-based BIG-IP Configuration utility.